dcjh/SMULIT_HACKATHON_2024_JAYOMA_JAYOMART/README.md

 ## Usage

-- **Buying Data**: Users can browse available data sets and purchase them using cryptocurrency.
+- **Buying CSV Data**: Browse and purchase available CSV data files securely using ICP cryptocurrency.
-- **Selling Data**: Users can list their own data sets for sale, with all transactions recorded on the blockchain.
+- **Selling CSV Data**: List your CSV data files for sale, with all transactions recorded on the ICP blockchain and data stored on IPFS.

 ## API Endpoints

-Jayomart exposes several API endpoints for interacting with the platform.
+Jayomart provides several API endpoints for interacting with the platform.
 Below are some key endpoints:

 - **User Authentication**
   - `POST /api/auth/register`: Register a new user